We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 PS – One thing we’ve observed is that the overall functionality of Places Finder is that it’s not dissimilar to Room Finder – the main difference is the photos!

-The Peek Card – From the week view, clicking the office or home icon next to each date opens something called a peek card, showing which of your closest collaborators plan to be in that day.
-It also gives quick access to book a desk for the same day or future dates.
+From the week view in new Outlook and Teams, clicking the office or home icon next to each date opens something called the Places Card, showing which of your closest collaborators plan to be in that day.
+It also gives quick access to Reserve a desk, a room, or link to the Places App.

 Note: if your status is set to remote, you’ll first need to switch to ‘in office’ to make a booking.

-If you happen to have booked a meeting already, but haven’t yet booked a meeting room, the peek card also prompts you to ‘Book room’.
+If you happen to have booked a meeting already, but haven’t yet booked a meeting room, the Places card also prompts you to ‘Book room’.

 One observation is that in larger, busier organisations, people typically prefer to secure a room at the same time they schedule a meeting (rather than risk not having a room available later).